Master of Science in Speech-Language Pathology

 II.
 Grade-point Average.
 The ﬁnal grade-point average must be at least 3.00:

 B. for all Augustana coursework in the graduate program—graduate coursework that is counted in the grade point average includes all work that may count toward the degree such as required supporting courses taken outside the department and additional elective courses within the department that a student chooses to take beyond what is required.

 III.
 Program.
 The program of at least 84 credits must be completed.
 Graduate program requirements are given in the Courses and Programs of Study section of this catalog.

 IV.
 Application for Graduation.
-The application form must be ﬁled electronically with the Ofﬁce of the Registrar at least one semester before the semester of graduation.
+The application form must be ﬁled electronically with the Ofﬁce of the Registrar by Friday of week 2 of spring semester.
 Students who complete their requirements between official conferral dates are not required to enroll during the term of graduation, but must be applied by all published deadlines to keep their program active for graduation.
 Degrees are conferred three times per year following fall semester, spring semester, and summer term.
 Graduation is not processed after J-term.
 Reminders of this process and deadlines are sent to graduate students annually in July prior to their second year.
 Restrictions for May graduation will be placed the prior September each year.

 The Master of Science (M.S.) education program in speech-language pathology (residential) at Augustana College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.